 “But what about the UCLA food closet?
 They don’t want to get food from there?”
 The campus has a small room which is stocked with food, provided by community donations and Swipe Out Hunger.

 I wasn’t surprised when she said that the STIGMA attached to using the campus food closet made some students reluctant to visit.
 Currently, about 100-150 students and UCLA employees utilize the closet daily.
 Being food insecure on campus is not an easy or comfortable position to be in.
 Having noticed her scholars reluctance, Brianna began ordering tons of food that she now keeps in her office.
 When students come in for their weekly meeting, she asks if they want a snack.
 Few pass up the offer.

-Swipe Out Hunger has committed itself to these students.
-Every day, we will work to make sure they have food– and we will work to tackle the stigma associated with asking for help.
+Every day, Swipe Out Hunger works to make sure students have access to food and we will work to tackle the stigma associated with asking for help.
 Over the next three years, we're embarking on a mission to have 150 universities step up and consider students' access to food as much as they consider students' access to a football game.
 If you're inspired you can help by introducing us to a new university or helping to fund the launch of one.

 Some facts about former foster youth:

 - Only 10% attend university.